 Our history can be traced back to March 2010, in which our principal operating subsidiary, Xiamen Baiying Leasing Co.
 Ltd., was incorporated in Xiamen.
 We were officially listed on GEM on 18 July 2018 (stock name: Baiying, stock code: 8525).
 We are a finance leasing company in Fujian Province, dedicated to providing equipment-based financing solutions to SMEs and entrepreneurial individuals.
 We have the qualifications to conduct finance leasing and commercial factoring for receivables and related businesses.
-As we move forward enhancing our finance leasing and factoring businesses, with an aim to diversify our business, we founded Fujian Yongchun Qiaoxin Brewing Co., Ltd.\ (福建永春僑新酿造有限責任公司) ("Qiaoxin"), an edible vinegar manufacturer, in the PRC on 23 April 2020.
+As we move forward enhancing our finance leasing and factoring businesses, with an aim to diversify our business, we founded Fujian Yongchun Qiaoxin Brewing Co., Ltd. (福建永春僑新釀造有限責任公司) ("Qiaoxin"), a condiment manufacturer focusing on edible vinegar, in the PRC on 23 April 2020.
 We established Fujian Baiying Paper Co., Ltd. ("Baiying Paper"), mainly engaged in the trading business of paper products, in the PRC on 13 January 2021.
-As of 31 December 2021, Baiying Paper operates well, and Qiaoxin runs on a trial basis and has not come into formal production.
+As of 31 December 2022, Baiying Paper operates well, and Qiaoxin came into formal production at the end of December 2022.

 In the finance leasing business segment, we provide customised services to meet specific needs and requirements of our customers by closely interacting with them to determine the appropriate interest rates, repayment plans and terms of our services based on their businesses, cash flows and source of payment.
-Over years, we have accumulated experience in meeting financing needs of customers from major sectors such as automobile, textile, architectural decoration and metal products.
+Over the years, we have accumulated experience in meeting financing needs of customers from major sectors such as automobile, textile, architectural decoration and metal products.
 We have more than 1,000 customers spreading over 20 provinces since our establishment.
 Since the establishment of Baiying Paper, we have cooperated with well-known paper mills in the industry to provide paper products to meet customer needs according to their intentions.
-Following the formal production of Qiaoxin, we will be committed to providing customers with high-quality, safe and healthy condiments.
+Following the formal production of Qiaoxin, we are committed to providing customers with high-quality, safe and healthy condiments.